Kapla: Name origin

 "KAPLA" is an abbreviated form of the Dutch phrase "kabouter plankjes," which means "Gnome Planks."

 History

-KAPLA was invented in 1987 by Dutchman Tom van der Bruggen.
-A student of art history, Van der Bruggen had hopes of building a castle from an early age.
+KAPLA was invented in 1987 by Dutchman Tom van der Bruggen (1945–2026).
+A student of art history who ran an antique shop until he was 25, Van der Bruggen had hopes of building a castle from an early age.
 Inspired by an old abandoned farm on the river Tarn in the South of France, Van der Bruggen converted the farm into his dream castle, complete with carriage entrance, fountains, and towers.
 To help him visualize the finished construction of his castle, Tom van der Bruggen used wooden blocks, but soon realized that they would not be suitable for certain aspects of the construction, such as the lintels, roofs and floors.